5 Facts about Poverty in Uzbekistan

 Situated between Kazakhstan and Turkmenistan sits the culturally rich and beautiful country of Uzbekistan.
 With thriving cities and lush mountainsides, Uzbekistan’s environment makes for blossoming communities.
 However, the country and communities within it have drastically changed within the last two decades.
 The Uzbekistan government has successfully lowered poverty rates, decreased unemployment rates and increased education, although these instances rarely make headlines.
 Here are five facts to know about poverty in Uzbekistan.

-The issue of unemployment: In 2019, 5.9% of Uzbekistan’s population was unemployed, and 19.7% of those unemployed made less than $2 a day.
+- The Issue of Unemployment: In 2019, 5.9% of Uzbekistan’s population did not have employment, and 19.7% of those unemployed made less than $2 a day.
 A lack of job opportunities and a distinct living standard between those in urban and rural areas are only some challenges the country is facing.
 Due to unemployment, many choose to migrate to Kazakhstan or Russia in hopes of more opportunities to send money back home to loved ones.

-Growing access to education: In 2017, only 29% of children between the ages of 3 and 7 had been enrolled in educational facilities.
-The Uzbekistan government, through a project in collaboration with The World Bank, predicts that 40% of children within that age range will be enrolled in education programs by 2024.
-The project aims to combat the high student to teacher ratio and create remote learning programs for those in rural areas.
+- Growing Access to Education: In 2017, only 29% of children between the ages of 3 and 7 had been enrolled in educational facilities.
+The Uzbekistan government, through a project in collaboration with the World Bank, predicts that 40% of children within that age range will be part of education programs by 2024.
+The project aims to combat the high student-to-teacher ratio and create remote learning programs for those in rural areas.
 Access to education is one of the most important ways to fight poverty.
 Education helps reduce inequality, strengthen the economy and lower the risk of vulnerability.

-Water access: In March of 2020, Uzbekistan accepted a $239 million credit from The World Bank to invest in a water service project.
+- Water Access: In March 2020, Uzbekistan accepted a $239 million credit from the World Bank to invest in a water service project.
 This project aims to reduce water loss and energy usage through improved sewage infrastructure within five communities.
-When the project is completed, over 500,000 people throughout Uzbekistan will have access to clean water.
+When the project reaches completion, more than 500,000 people throughout Uzbekistan will have access to clean water.
 Access to water will help those in rural areas become more sustainable.
 Staying clean, hydrating and growing crops will become more available.